lex148/adom_actix_web_example/README.md

 1. get a version of postgres up and running.
 2. update the connection string in ./src/config.rs (alternatively you could just set the ENV Variable )
-3. make sure the DB in the connection string existest `CREATE DATABASE BLA;`
+3. make sure the DB in the connection string exists `CREATE DATABASE BLA;`
 4. migrate the database to create the orders table and mock data

 ```